 This low-key, highly-acclaimed bakery in upmarket Østerbro is run by the former pastry chef of Noma.
 In case you need any more convincing than that, know that many locals travel across town to join its morning queue for Juno’s sugar-speckled, sticky, perfectly spiced cardamom buns.
 Excuse us a moment while we break into a jog.

 Order the oysters at Kødbyens Fiskebar

 Copenhagen and fresh fish go hand in hand (or hand in fin, more specifically).
 And there is nowhere that serves it fresher than Fiskebaren, a Bib Gourmand-awarded restaurant in the fashionable Kødbyen (Meatpacking District).
 On sunny days, locals fill the sun chairs outside to slurp natural wine along with ‘New Nordic’ fish dishes and plump, juicy oysters plucked from the waters of Limfjorden.

 Located in a soaring former factory in post-industrial Islands Brygge, this celebrated restaurant was awarded its first Michelin star within just eight months of opening.
 Which tells you everything you need to know about head chefs Andrew Valenzuela and Nick Curtin, who use local Danish produce to create seasonal dishes with global influences.
-Understandably, booking is essential.
+Understandably, booking is essential, but that just proves the quality of this Copenhagen food tour.
 A member of the team will pick you up on the street outside and lead you through a graffiti-splattered service elevator to the devastatingly chic, light-flooded dining space.
 It just doesn’t get much more Copenhagen than that…